CMSC-13600-Data-Engineering/week-0-setup-maxwell-resnick/docs/Week-3-Implementing-Analytics.md

 Hint: think about how to write scripts that generate fake data to add to the database.

+Plan for testing: Our tests.py file will include a series of test cases.
+It will begin with the UserTests class, which will focus on testing user creation.
+We will generate fake data through the faker library, and in this case, we will create new users.
+We will verify that users are not "None" and that their attributes line up correctly with the generated data.
+The CourseTests class will test the creation of a course.
+Once again, fake data will be generated for course details, and the createCourse function will be used to create a course.
+The test will retrieve the course from the database and ensure it is not "None", while also verifying that the course's attributes align with the generated data.
+In the EnrollmentTests class, we will test the enrollment count for a course.
+We will set up three users (an instructor and two students) and a course using the setUp method.
+The test will then retrieve the enrollments for the course and check that the count matches the expected value.
+Lastly, the InstructorQRTests class will focus on testing the creation of an instructor QR record.
+It will set up a course and an instructor QR record and retrieve the instructor QR record from the database, ensuring once again that it is not "None".

 ## Step 4.
 Implement (Step 3)
 Implement Step 3 in code and include the results with your submitted pull request.